 Control logic: The control logic system generates the necessary pulses used to control the output of the power semiconductor devices used in the inverter block in the proper sequence.
 An embedded microprocessor is used for all internal logic and decision requirements.

 Volts per Hertz

-In the variable frequency drives IGBTs are used up to 500 hp over this capacity SCRs or GTOs are used because SCRs and GTOs have the ability to handle a greater amount of current than IGBTs.
-But in such VFDs, high voltage spikes can cause damage to motor therefore especially designed invert rated motors are used with SCR VFDs.
+In the variable frequency drives IGBTs are used up to 500 HP over this capacity, SCRs or GTOs are used because SCRs and GTOs have the ability to handle a greater amount of current than IGBTs.
+But in such VFDs, high voltage spikes can cause damage to the motor; therefore especially designed inverter rated motors are used with SCR VFDs.
 Motors used with VFDs should have

 - batter cooling system to maintain sufficient airflow to cool the motor at reduced speed.

 A variable-frequency drive and AC squirrel cage motor are cheaper than a comparable DC drive and DC motor and can give the same speed and torque characteristics.
 They require less maintenance also.
 Therefore DC drives and DC motors are being replaced by VFDs.

 VFD drives should be mounted near the motor.
 Excessive cable length between the VFD and the motor can result in extremely high voltage spikes at the motor leads.
 It is important to verify the maximum cable distance stated in the drive specifications, especially non-inverter-duty motors.

 Line and Load VFD Reactors